IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-aws-guardium/README.md

      - Client HostName : Not available with audit logs when we connect to the MariaDB instance through SQL standard and third party tools.
 	 - serverIP : This field is populated with 0.0.0.0, as this information is not embedded in the messages pulled from AWS Cloudwatch.
      - clientPort and serverPort : Not available with audit logs
- - For system generated LOGIN_FAILED logs, the Dbuser value not available,so we set it as "NA".
  - Currently, S‑TAP registration is restricted to one primary MU, meaning the S‑TAP and its logs appear only on the initial primary MU even when multiple primary MUs are present.
+ - For system generated LOGIN_FAILED logs, the Dbuser value not available,so we set it as "N.A.".
+ - Large SQL statements are truncated by AWS by default which can cause a GuardUCInvalidRecordException as the event is no longer valid.

 ## 7. Configuring the AWS MariaDB Guardium Logstash filters in Guardium Data Security Center